davquar/Architetture2/Homeworks/HW1/README.md

         for (int i=0; i<s.length-1; i++) {
             if (s[i + 1] != 0)
                 s[i] = s[i + 1];
+            else
-            // else no need to shift, because all the remaining integers would be 0.
+                return // no need to shift, because all the remaining integers would be 0.
         }
     }
 ```

+## Final notes

+The program is in the file `exercise01.asm`.
+Due to the submitting requirements, there are no prompts or help strings; but the Java implementation and the ASM comments would compensate pretty good.
+Have fun :)